 ADVERTISEMENT

-If you compare it to the S55, however, there is another advantage: the Yamaha Arius YDP-S35 is not only available in a black and a white version, but also in a white ash finish.
+If you compare it to the S55, however, there is another advantage: the Yamaha Arius YDP-S35 is not only available in a black and a white version but also in a white ash finish.

-YDP-145 Video Test by Piano Teacher Yacine Khorchi
+YDP-145 Review with Piano Teacher Yacine Khorchi

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.